xTripp/RepairShoprPlus/README.md

   - Fixed a bug in closing counts autofill for the POS open/close page where it would input extra currency separators causing RS to enter "0.00"
   - Fixed the variance calculator on the POS open/close page to make it more clear
   - Autofill checkboxes on the POS open/close page now support any number of payment methods instead of just CC and quick (autofill options will need to be re-enabled)
-  - TODO convert storage.local to storage.sync
+  - On Chrome, RS+ settings are now synced with your profile (if Chrome profile sync is enabled) for consistent settings across all your devices.
+If sync is not enabled, settings will still be saved locally.
   - TODO support edge
 - The Quick links feature has been removed and deprecated.
 If/when a solution is found it will return